-Clause 2: Duties of students' unions
+Clause 3: Duties of students' unions

-Clause 2 inserts sections A4 and A5 into the Higher Education and Research Act 2017.
+34 Clause 3 inserts sections A5 and A6 into the Higher Education and Research Act 2017.

-Section A4: Duty to take steps to secure freedom of speech
+Section A5: Duty to take steps to secure freedom of speech

-- 28 This section imposes a new duty on a students' union at a registered higher education provider that is eligible for financial support for the purposes of section 39.
-The duty is to take reasonably practicable steps to achieve the objective of securing freedom of speech within the law for members and staff of the students' union, students, members and staff of the provider, and visiting speakers.
-There is a duty to have particular regard to the importance of freedom of speech when determining what steps are reasonably practicable. - 29 The duty includes that the use of premises occupied by the students' union is not refused because of a person's ideas, beliefs or views, or a body's policy or objectives; that the terms on which premises are provided are not based on those grounds; and that affiliation to the students' union is not denied to any student society on those grounds.
+- 35 This section imposes new duties on a students' union at a registered higher education provider that is eligible for financial support for the purposes of section 39.
+This does not include a students' union for students at a constituent institution of such a provider. - 36 The students' union must take reasonably practicable steps to achieve the objective of securing freedom of speech within the law for members and staff of the students' union, students of the provider, members and staff of the provider or its constituent institutions, and visiting speakers.
+There is a duty to have particular regard to the importance of freedom of speech when determining what steps are reasonably practicable. - 37 The duty includes that the use of premises occupied by the students' union is not refused because of a person's ideas, beliefs or views, or a body's policy or objectives; that the terms on which premises are provided are not based on those grounds; and that affiliation to the students' union is not denied to any student society on those grounds. - 38 In order to achieve freedom of speech within the law, the students' union must also secure that individuals or bodies that use its premises are not required to bear some or all of the costs of security, unless there are exceptional circumstances.

-Section A5: Code of practice
+Section A6: Code of practice

-- 30 This section imposes new duties on a students' union to which section A4 applies. - 31 The students' union must maintain a code of practice with a view to facilitating the discharge of the duty in section A4.
+- 39 This section imposes new duties on a students' union to which section A5 applies. - 40 The students' union must maintain a code of practice with a view to facilitating the discharge of the duties in section A5.
 The content of the code of practice must include a statement of the students' union's values relating to freedom of speech and an explanation of how those values uphold freedom of speech.
-It must also set out the procedures to be followed when organising meetings and activities, the conduct required in relation to such meetings and activities, and the criteria for specified decisions. - 32 The students' union must take reasonably practicable steps, including disciplinary measures, to secure compliance with the code of practice. - 33 The students' union must, at least once a year, bring the provisions of section A4 and the code of practice to the attention of all its members who are students of the provider.
+It must also set out the procedures to be followed when organising meetings and activities, the conduct required in relation to such meetings and activities, and the criteria for specified decisions (including whether there are exceptional circumstances for the purposes of section A5(5)). - 41 The students' union must take reasonably practicable steps, including disciplinary measures, to secure compliance with the code of practice. - 42 The students' union must, at least once a year, bring the provisions of section A5 and the code of practice to the attention of all its members who are students of the provider.

-Clause 3: Civil claims
+Clause 4: Civil claims

-34 This clause amends the Higher Education and Research Act 2017 to insert section A6, which creates a new statutory tort for breach of specified freedom of speech duties.
-It enables civil proceedings to be brought against a higher education provider in respect of a breach of section A1, and against a students' union in respect of a breach of section A4.
+43 This clause amends the Higher Education and Research Act 2017 to insert section A7, which creates a new statutory tort for breach of specified freedom of speech duties.
+It enables civil proceedings to be brought against a registered higher education provider or a constituent institution of such a provider in respect of a breach of section A1, and against a students' union in respect of a breach of section A5.
 This will enable individuals to seek legal redress for loss they have suffered as a result of breach of those duties.